reflexer-labs/geb-pinger-bots/README.md

 This repo includes the following bots:

-- `updateUniswapRAIMedianizer`: call the RAI medianizer, pull the latest RAI price from Uniswap v2 and update the oracle price
+- `updateUniswapRAIMedianizer` Call the update function of the RAI medianizer pulling the price from the Uniswap TWAP
-- `updateETHFsm`: update the ETH FSM (OSM) and subsequently call the oracle relayer to push the new ETH price inside the core system
+- `updateETHFsm` Update the ETH FSM (OSM) and subsequently call the oracle relayer to push the new price
-- `updateRAIFsm`: update the RAI FSM (DSM) and subsequently call the PID to set a new redemption rate
+- `updateRateSetter` Call the PI update to set a new redemption rate
-- `updateTaxCollector`: collect stability fees from open Safes
+- `updateTaxCollector` Tax the stability fee for open safes
-- `updateStabilityFeeTreasury`: transfer any unused stability fees outside the treasury and to the AccountingEngine
+- `updateStabilityFeeTreasury` Transfer any potential stability fee surplus
-- `pauseExecutor`: execute pending proposals
+- `pauseExecutor` Execute pending proposals that are ready
-- `debtSettler`: call the settle debt function from AccountingEngine
+- `debtSettler` Call the settle debt function on the liquidation engine
-- `balanceChecker`: check that the ETH balance of a pinger is high enough as to continue paying for its tasks
+- `balanceChecker` Check that the ETH balance of the pinger is sufficient to pay for gas
-- `livenessChecker`: check if the RAI & collateral FSMs and medianizers as well as the tax collector have been updated recently.
-Check that the Ethereum nodes used by the pinger are responsive and up to date.
-Check the the subgraph nodes are responding and up to date.
-Sends notifications for new multisig transactions.
-Updates the status files at https://status.reflexer.finance/ or https://status-kovan.reflexer.finance/
+- `livenessChecker` Check that the the FSMs, medianizers and the tax collector were updated recently enough.
+Check that the Ethereum nodes used by the pinger are responding and up to date.
+Check the the subgraph node are responding and up to date.
+Send notification for new multisig transactions.
+Update the status file at https://status.reflexer.finance/ or https://status-kovan.reflexer.finance/

 ## Setup